dialoa/docker-ojs-dev/README.md

 ./tools/cleanup.sh
 ```

-This will ask you separately whether to erase user data (accounts,
+The script offers you the option to clean the site data (OJS config,
-journals, articles etc.) and whether to erase any custom OJS plugins
+accounts, journals, articles etc.) and any custom OJS plugins
 you've added or developed.

 Make sure the container is down first (`docker-compose down`).

-_NOTE:_ the script assumes the file
-`volumes/config/ojs.config.TEMPLATE.inc.php` is present.
-Do not delete
-it.
-If needed, recreate it: it's the `config.TEMPLATE.inc.php` file of
-the OJS version you use.

 ### PHPMyAdmin